 Add a layer of organic mulch or plant a cover crop (read more about that below) at the end of your growing season.
 Soil that is exposed to harsh winter weather breaks down and compacts much faster than protected soil.

 Plant annual cover crops.

-Annual cover crops, such as annual rye grass, crimson clover, and hairy vetch, planted at the end of the growing season, will provide many benefits to your raised bed garden.
-They provide nutrients to the soil (especially if you dig them into the bed in spring), reduce erosion, and (in the cas of vetch and clover) fix nitrogen in your soil.
+Annual cover crops, such as annual ryegrass, crimson clover, and hairy vetch, planted at the end of the growing season, will provide many benefits to your raised bed garden.
+They provide nutrients to the soil (especially if you dig them into the bed in spring), reduce erosion, and (in the case of vetch and clover) fix nitrogen in your soil.

 Think ahead to extend the season.

 A little planning up front can enable you to grow earlier in the season or extend your growing season well into the fall.
 Consider installing supports for a simple low tunnel or cold frame, and you'll have minimal work when you need to protect your crops from frost!

 Consider composting directly in your raised bed garden.Worm tubes, trench composting, and dig-and-drop composting are all methods you can use to compost directly in your raised bed garden.
 You'll be able to enrich your soil without ever having to turn a compost pile.